jiinjeong/CSVolunteer/README.md

     * Internal links
       * When clicked, an internal link leads to different page on the same website.
         * For example, at the top of many websites, there is a navigation bar with internal links leading to the "About Us" page, the "Contact Us" page, and/or the website's other pages.
-      * The value of the `href` attribute is the relative file path to the other.
+      * The value of the `href` attribute is the relative file path to the other webpage.
         * For example: `<a href="about_us.html">About Us</a>`
     * External links
       * When clicked, an external link leads to a page on a different website.